How Do Braces Work?

 - Ask about discounts.
 Some orthodontists offer discounts for paying in full or for multiple family members.

 - Many dental insurance plans include some orthodontic coverage for children under 18, although coverage is less common for adults.
-To understand the specifics of your insurance coverage, it’s important to contact your insurance provider and inquire about the details of your plan.
+However, it’s important to contact your insurance provider and inquire about the specifics of your insurance coverage.

 - If you qualify for Medicaid, braces may be covered if considered medically necessary.
 Since each state’s Medicaid program is unique, verifying what orthodontic services are covered in your area is essential.